How to be a better junior: an overview

 It's important to understand that you're not completely alone on your quest.
 You've probably been introduced to at least one person in your team, so talk to them.
-Ask questions, listen carefully.
+Ask questions and listen carefully.
 They're working on the same project as you, and they want the project to succeed, so they'll do their best to educate you, be sure of it.

 It's easy to understand stuff when you've worked with it for some time.
 More often than not, though, we have to work with technologies, tools, libraries or language constructs we didn't know existed until two minutes ago.
-There's one important point that I want to make.
-Not to state the obvious, but when dealing with unknown, make yourself acquainted with it.
-Read documentation; look up code examples.
-Devote half an hour of your day to learning more about things you don't fully understand.
-Why am I emphasizing it?
-Because people tend to misunderstand the "learn by doing" concept.
-Practice makes perfect, that's true - but no practice is considered healthy when it's all mindless copy paste.
-So, come on, educate yourself.
+There's one important point that I want to make: Not to state the obvious, but when dealing with the unknown, make yourself acquainted with it as soon as possible.
+Read documentation and look up code examples.
+Devote half an hour of your day to learning more about things you don't fully understand or have not yet encountered.

-Since I adopted these principles (God, I sound like a sixty year old, do I?), my life became much easier.
-Yes, this text is for developers facing new challenges, but not really.
-It's about unfamiliar things and curiosity, communication and problem solving.
+Since I adopted these principles (God, I sound like a 60-year old, don't I?), my life has become much easier.
+Yes, this text is for developers who are facing new challenges, but not really.
+It's about unfamiliar things, curiosity, communication, and problem solving.